 Whether you have a design in mind, or you would like some design guidance, here you will work together with Lily to create a bespoke engagement ring that is built to last generations.

-Lily will typically design the piece based around your vision, and then employ the specialist skills of our London/Birmingham based bespoke team who will manufacture the ring using 3D printing technology and hand-finishing skills that come from decades of experience.
+Lily will typically design the piece based around your vision, and then employ the specialist skills of our London/UK based bespoke team who will manufacture the ring using 3D printing technology and hand-finishing skills that come from decades of experience.

 Here is an outline of what you can expect when ordering a bespoke engagement ring from us in ten steps.